TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Results and Analysis

+\textbf{The Benefit of Training on Table Interpretation Tasks} Table Interpretation tasks represent 54.2\% of the training examples in \datasetlarge, making them the largest category by volume and the second longest in instruction length, following HybridQA (see Appendix~\ref{app:seq_length}).
+While \cite{deng2020turl} demonstrated the benefits of these tasks for textual TU, it is unclear whether this carries over to VTU.
+If these tasks prove unhelpful, removing them would save significant resources.
 We therefore remove all Table Interpretation tasks from \datasetmedium~and fine-tune on this smaller version (we use \mbox{\datasetsmall} as a shorthand for \datasetname-\textsf{\textsc{Small}}) which excludes any tasks related to Column Type Annotation, Entity Linking, and Relation Extraction resulting in a dataset with a total of 690,467 training examples (67\% of the example count in \datasetmedium).
 As shown in Table~\ref{tab:generalization}, there are benefits to be gained from including these tasks.
 Models trained on \datasetmedium~outperform those trained on \datasetsmall~on six out of 8 held-in benchmarks (Table \ref{tab:heldin}) and achieve comparable performance on the remaining two.
 Similar gains are observed in four out of five held-out tasks (Table~\ref{tab:generalization}).
 These findings demonstrate that the benefits observed in the textual domain \citep{deng2020turl} extend to multimodal VTU.

+\textbf{Performance on Unseen Visual Table Question Answering} Table~\ref{tab:generalization} also reports results on VisualTableQA (VTQA), our benchmark designed to evaluate models' ability to jointly reason over visual cues and tabular structure.
+Fine-tuning on \datasetname~yields substantial improvements over both zero-shot (42.4\%) and \mmtab~(41.1\%) baselines, with \datasetmedium~achieving the best performance (47.8\%).
+This represents a 13\% relative improvement over zero-shot and 16\% over \mmtab, demonstrating that exposure to \datasetname's visually rich original table images enables models to develop compositional skills that transfer to this challenging unseen task.
+Notably, these gains emerge without any task-specific VisualTableQA examples in the training data, confirming that \datasetname's diverse task mixture and authentic visualizations foster generalizable visual reasoning capabilities.
+Results are averaged over three random seeds and reported as exact match accuracy.